HISTORY OF THE

 The Kiwanis Club of Brandon received its Charter from Kiwanis International on February 7, 1919.
 Brandon was the second club formed in Manitoba and the second club in what would become Western Canada District, an area that includes Kiwanis clubs from Thunder Bay, ON to Dawson Creek, BC.

 Our community service projects reflect the times we live in, and there is always a need.
-Over the years they include financial support for the Special Olympics, Canada Summer Games, restoration of a community swimming pool and construction of a playground.
+Over the years they include financial support for the Special Olympics, Canada Summer Games, the restoration of a community swimming pool and construction of a playground.
 We have given funds for specialized medical equipment, academic scholarships, musical accomplishments, a babysitting course, support to the local Navy League Cadet organization and the fiddler’s contest at the annual Royal Manitoba Winter Fair.
 We made a substantial donation to the Kiwanis International Worldwide project to eliminate Iodine Deficiency Disorder in the 1990’s.
-Presently we are supporting another Kiwanis global initiative, Eliminate, which addresses the issue of neo-natal tetanus in the equatorial countries.
-In 1994 the Kiwanis Club of Brandon contributed $25,000 towards the construction of a social housing apartment complex especially designed for persons with disabilities.
+Most recently we contributed to another Kiwanis global initiative, Eliminate, which addresses the issue of neo-natal tetanus in the equatorial countries.
+In 1994 the Kiwanis Club of Brandon contributed $25,000 towards the construction of Westman Kiwanis Court, Inc., a social housing apartment complex especially designed for persons with disabilities.
 See our “Current Projects” Page for more information on our work and contributions to the Brandon and Area Community.

 A member’s time is not spent exclusively on club administration or fundraising activities.
-We meet for lunch each Tuesday at Brandon University to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
+We meet for lunch each Tuesday at Brandon University from September to June to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
 Throughout the year, our social committee plans indoor and outdoor events to further enhance Kiwanis fellowship along with our spouses and guests.

 Kiwanis encourages contact with each other through interclub visits.
 Besides our fellow club here in Brandon, we attempt, as often as possible, to meet and enjoy fellowship with Kiwanis clubs across the border in North Dakota.

-As we near a century of service to our community, we are very cognizant of the challenges that lie ahead.
-Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons who possess the belief that there is something highly satisfying in doing something for others in need.
+As we enter our second century of service to our community, we are very cognizant of the challenges that lie ahead.
+Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons and new members who possess the belief that there is something highly satisfying in doing something for others in need.
 That is the sustaining factor that ensures the life and vibrancy of our club.
-On that note, and with a vision to the future, we are always looking for enthusiastic members with new ideas.

 If you want happiness for an hour, have a nap